fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 2: Jan 25--29: History
 - Walsham, Alexandra.
 “The Social History of the Archive: Record-Keeping in Early Modern Europe.”
-Past & Present 230, no. suppl_11 (November 1, 2016): 9–48. https://doi.org/10.1093/pastj/gtw033.
+Past & Present 230, no. suppl_11 (November 1, 2016): 9–48.
+- Gabriella Giannchi, "A brief history of the archive" (Chapter 1 from _Archive Everything_), 1--25.

 ## Week 3: Feb 1--5: Power